TykTechnologies/tyk-kubernetes/README.md

 # Tyk + Kubernetes integration

 This guide will walk you through a Kubernetes-based Tyk setup.
-It also covers the required steps to configure and use a Redis cluster.
+It also covers the required steps to configure and use a Redis cluster and a MongoDB instance.

 # Requirements